leanprover-contrib/lean-upgrade-action/README.md

 This is a GitHub action for Lean projects.
 At a scheduled time, it will try to update the Lean version and dependencies of your project to their latest versions.
-If the automatic upgrade fails, it will create an issue in your project repository.
+If the automatic upgrade fails (e.g. if your project does not build or fails its `leanpkg test`), it will create an issue in your project repository.

 The upgrade logic works like this: